 The Time Traveler’s Wife was based on the bestselling 2003 novel by Audrey Niffenegger.
 Anyone read it?
 Apparently they changed quite a few things, but don’t they always?

 Clare’s Art Studio:

 I recently added bigger and better photos of the houses featured in that movie, including some historic black and white pics that a reader sent me.
-It’s fascinating to see how “Noah’s house” looked a hundred years ago: The Real Houses from The Notebook.
+It’s fascinating to see how “Noah’s house” looked a hundred years ago.

 P.S.
 Visit Houses Onscreen to see more!